Background

 Technical Foundation

-Technically, I'm hands-on.
-I've built and maintained API integrations, automated workflows end-to-end, written custom scripts and SQL to solve messy business problems, set up SSO/RBAC, and helped stand up data pipelines.
-I've always operated as the "technical partner who actually understands what's going on," from day-one onboarding to long-term enablement, scaling, and expansion.
+I’m hands-on technically.
+I’ve built API integrations, automated workflows end-to-end, written custom SQL for messy business problems, configured SSO/RBAC, and helped architect data pipelines.
+I operate as the technical partner who genuinely understands what’s going on—not the person who translates between engineering and business.

 My Approach

-My style is simple: build relationships, deliver value fast, and keep showing up.
-I'm comfortable running enablement sessions, spotting expansion opportunities without being pushy, leading QBRs, and being the internal voice for my customers when something needs to get unblocked.
-Consistency, transparency, and responsiveness are how I earn that trusted-advisor status.
+Build the relationship first, deliver value fast, keep showing up.
+I run enablement sessions, lead QBRs, spot expansion opportunities without being pushy, and advocate internally when something needs to get unblocked.
+Consistency, transparency, and responsiveness are how you earn trusted-advisor status—not just a title someone gives you.

 What Drives Me